Filter by Category

 No experience required!
 Teenagers at all levels of experience can be accommodated in our small classes.
 For teens ages 13 and up.

-This class includes a fee for all materials.
-Firing fees are the responsibility of each student.
+Firing fees and material costs are the responsibility of each student.

 Our class/workshop cancelation policy can be found here.